allenrobel/netbox-tools/README.md

 Script                         | Description
 ------------                   | -----------
-[device_create__update_all.py] | Creates all sites, locations, manufacturers, device types, devices, device roles, and tags.
+[device_assign_primary_ip.py]  | Assign an ip address to a device and make this address the primary ip for the device [device_create__update_all.py] | Creates all sites, locations, manufacturers, device types, devices, device roles, and tags.
 Pretty much the main script to get started.

 [device_create_update_all.py]: https://github.com/allenrobel/netbox-tools/blob/master/device_create_update_all.py